delwarhub/Project_Module_Tree_Algorithms/README.md

 ```
 If there are any dependency issues related to SHAP or LIME not compatibile on local environment try using the .ipynb notebook instead.
 ```
-## Tree Algorithms
-overall performance and the explainability aspect (supported with visualizations) of the model predictions.
-### Tasks:
-1. Choose a dataset of your choice (language, vision, medical, ...)
-2. Implement a model that performs on the selected task of the dataset
-3. Perform hyper-parameter search to find the optimal model configuration(s)
-4. Perform global and local feature importance analysis
-5. Generate visualizations with selected some examples (3-5 correct and 3-5 failed failed samples) - think about adding counter factual examples and show the performance change
-6. Present all the findings (trees, features, examples, etc.) by showing the explainability aspect of the learned model